What is Interview and The Types of Interviews?

 11. Testing Interview or Task-Oriented Interview

 This type of interview is structured in a manner to demonstrate your creative and analytical abilities of problem-solving via several tasks and exercises.
 This may include a short test for evaluating your technical skills and knowledge.
-Interviewer may assess how you perform under pressure through a varied set of tasks.
+The interviewer may assess how you perform under pressure through a varied set of tasks.

 12. Video Interview (Computer Assisted)

 This is one of the modern types of interview where the interviewer provides a series of questions on the screen by pressing the keys on keyboard.
 This type of interview focuses on assessing only the technical knowledge of the candidate instead of focusing on the other aspects of the candidate's personality.
-In this type of interview, interviewer may miss out on assessing whether the candidate is good fit for the company culture or not.
+In this type of interview, the interviewer may miss out on assessing whether the candidate is a good fit for the company culture or not.

 How do Companies Assess A Candidate in The Interview?